 Students construct an understanding of fractions when they begin with models.
-Students need to see fractions modelled through the use of many different concrete materials.
+Students need to see fractions modelled using many different concrete materials.
 The models should include number lines, area models using pattern blocks or fraction circles, and set models using counters, money, or egg cartons.
 We might ask students to demonstrate different ways they may cut a square in halves, fourths, or eighths.